mspielberg/factorio-railloader/README.md

   blueprint or by shift-clicking.
 Robots will make repeated trips attempting to build the loader until they are successful or the ghost is removed.
 This allows robots to eventually complete blueprint construction even if they run out of rails or similar.
+An alert will be added to the map to warn that player intervention may be needed to complete construction.

 ## Acknowledgements